Institut Sup'Biotech de Paris: History

 SupBiotech was created in 2003 by IONIS Education Group.
 It provides middle management for biotechnology industries.
 Biotechnology industries belong mainly to health, innovation food or environment.
 On 11 January 2012, the degree delivered by the university was recognized level 1 by CNCP.
 The same year, on 21 February, the university was labeled by the Industries et Agro-Ressources (IAR) cluster.
 Since 8 January 2015, the university is recognized by the French Ministry of National Education.
-The 6 December 2016, SupBiotech is recognized by the Commission des Titres d'Ingénieur.
+On 6 December 2016, SupBiotech is recognized by the Commission des Titres d'Ingénieur.

 Administration

 Governance

 SupBiotech is owned by IONIS Education Group.

 Director

 Since the creation of the university, the director has been Vanessa Proux.